Observations in TNG: "Data's Day"

 "Brothers"

 The USS Enterprise-D and the USS Zhukov slowly fly away from the camera.
-This is the second appearance of an Ambassador class vessel after the USS Enterprise-C was seen in "Yesterday's Enterprise".
-Both the footage of the Zhukov and the Enterprise-D was newly filmed for this episode.
-The comparison shot of the USS Enterprise-C shows that all the battle scarring was removed for this episode, among other modifications.
+This is the second appearance of an Ambassador-class vessel after the USS Enterprise-C in "Yesterday's Enterprise".
+The Zhukov is a new variation of the design and makes use of a different miniature created by Greg Jein.
+The model of the battle-damaged Enterprise-C still exists to this day.
+The footage the Enterprise-D was also newly filmed for "Data's Day".

 Ambassador Class Variants